Tamil television drama: Broadcast

 Tamil TV dramas are popular overseas in countries such as India, Sri Lanka, Singapore and Malaysia.
 They are also broadcast in other parts of Asia, Africa, Europe and North America.
 The popularity of Tamil TV dramas in India markets is on the rise.
-Tamil serials are also dubbed in Malayalam, Telugu, Bengali, Kannada, Odia and Marathi and most serials air with English, Sinhalese and Malay subtitles.
+Tamil serials are also dubbed in Malayalam, Telugu, Bengali, Kannada, Odia, Marathi and Hindi.
+And most serials air with English, Sinhalese and Malay subtitles.